Serial Devices

 | QTPY | Adafruit QTPY microcontroller boards | Custom sensors, Python-based IoT | |

-| Atlas Scientific | Professional-grade water quality sensors | pH, EC, ORP, dissolved oxygen | |
+| Atlas Scientific EZO | Professional-grade water quality and environmental sensors | pH, EC, ORP, DO, temperature, humidity, CO₂, pressure | |

 | Other | Generic serial devices | Any RS-232/USB serial device |